RK0429/cespy/design/plan.md

   * **Multi-Engine Support:** Keep support for NGSpice, QSpice, etc., as provided by kupicelib’s design.
 This may widen the appeal of the unified tool beyond just LTSpice users.
   * **Performance Considerations:** If there are any performance bottlenecks or heavy resource usage (e.g., reading large .raw files can be memory-intensive), note if any refactoring can improve that (maybe using more efficient numpy operations, etc.).
 While not a primary goal of the merge, it’s worth keeping an eye on opportunities to optimize during consolidation.

 By the end of refactoring, the codebase should be organized logically with minimal redundancy.
-The unified **kupicelib** package (or whatever name is chosen) will act as a single source of truth for all simulation automation tasks, making it easier to maintain and extend.
+The unified **cespy** package will act as a single source of truth for all simulation automation tasks, making it easier to maintain and extend.

 ## Unified Packaging and Configuration

 With the code merged, the next step is to unify the build and distribution setup:

 * **Single PyPI Package:** Only one package will be published.
-Assuming we keep the name `kupicelib` (as an example), we will release a new version, e.g. **kupicelib 2.0.0**, on PyPI.
+Assuming we keep the name `cespy` (as an example), we will release a new version, e.g. **cespy 0.1.0**, on PyPI.
 This version will include all functionality from the old kupicelib 1.0.1 *and* kuPyLTSpice 1.0.0.
-We will clearly mention in the release notes that this is a merged project (perhaps noting “kuPyLTSpice is now integrated into kupicelib”).
+We will clearly mention in the release notes that this is a merged project.

   * If using a new name entirely, ensure to publish that and potentially deprecate the old ones (see “Migration Plan” below for handling existing users of the old packages).